tonybutzer/harmony-docs/docs/_sources/16week.md.txt

 - here are just a few - there are many i have not enumerated and some i have not yet discovered

-1. Logan Megard - HLS
+1. Logan Megard - HLS -- DevOps
 2. Steffi Kagone - Converting Models from ARCPY to rasterio
 3. Olena Boiko - Data Wrangling Expert - MOdel QA Expert - Jupyter/matplotlib
 4. Kelcy Smith - Python Expert, Jupyter Expert, time-series expert - STAC expert
 5. Nathan Roberts - user service - data management
+6. tony - DevOps and OpenDataCube, docker, code portability, networking and file transfers

 ## Today
 Today I am privileged to have guest instructors: